sandeep-d-patil/Maskrcnn-Cityscapes/README.md

 The AP values overall for both the bounding boxes and the segmentations are higher than for models pretrained from scratch.
 This is expected since the pre-trained model was initilized with weights after training on the COCO dataset and we have only trained our models from scratch on 500 images.
 The AP values obtained for the model trained with self attention show improvements over those trained without self attention from sratch for the same number of epochs.
 It can also be observed that to achieve comparable AP values, the mask-rcnn model without self attention requires running for 20 epochs compared to only 10 epochs for the model with self attention.

+### visualization
+The masks generated for each of the three models can be seen in the figures below.

 <figure align="center">
 <img src="./images/masks/imgpretr.jpg" alt="predcted7" style="zoom:45%;" >
 <img src="./images/masks/maskpretr.jpg" alt="prdicted8" style="zoom:40%;" >
 <figcaption>Visualization of masks from Mask RCNN with the pretrained model</figcaption>
 </figure>

+The pretrained model is able to capture all the details in image and segments the pixels into correct classes.
+The instance boundaries are more pronounced and well separated in this case.

 <figure align="center">
 <img src="./images/masks/selfattenimage.jpg" alt="pedicted11" style="zoom:50%;" >